 Poet Robert Bly describes this beautifully, “A child running is a living globe of energy.
 We had a ball of energy, all right; but one day we noticed that our parents didn’t like certain parts of that ball.”
 And when our parents or grandparents, teachers or siblings told us they didn’t like certain parts of our energy we quietly, quickly, unceremoniously took that now-deemed-damaged part of ourselves and locked it away in a secret little room with a tiny key and forgot about it.
 Or as Bly suggests, we stuffed the undesirable parts of ourselves in an invisible bag.

 Each of us have parts of ourselves that are hidden from us.
 Any part that we have locked up, dammed up, repressed, or denied begins to take on tremendous energy.
-We begin to notice these put-away parts when a new relationship -- a lover, a colleague, a close friend-- calls them into our awareness, or when a series of unfortunate events pushes us to our edge.
+We begin to notice these put-away parts when a new relationship -- a lover, a colleague, a close friend-- calls them into our awareness, or when a series of unfortunate events pushes us past our edge and into the wilderness.
 These events and these relationships call forth the shadow so we can clearly see the parts we’ve locked away, the parts of us that need releasing.

 These shadow aspects, these abandoned and forgot parts of ourselves, since their imprisonment, have had little to do but plot escape, so when the shadow is released we must engage it in conversation tenderly, patiently, curiously.
 We must realize this shadow is integral to the wholeness we desire, part of us long forgotten that needs remembering.
 We must form a kindred relationship with our missing part and come to care for it, nurture it, love it and accept it.